Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 Arthur’s Quoit (or Coetan Arthur), according to legend, was thrown from nearby Carn Llidi by King Arthur.
 This is one of many 'Arthur's Quoits' in Britain - one source identifies more than 30.
 It is the remains of a single-chambered Neolithic burial chamber, or Dolmen, between 4 and 6,000 years’ old; the capstone (the bit that reminded folk of a quoit) is about 20’ long and now only supported, seemingly precariously, by one upright stone.

-Enormous Neolithic stone henge and bank surrounding the entire village of Avebury.
-Dates from c2600BC.
-Part of a wider complex of prehistoric sites nearby.
+The enormous Neolithic stone henge and bank at Avebury surrounds the entire village of Avebury.
+Dating from c2600BC, it is part of a wider complex of prehistoric sites nearby that include West Kennet Avenbue and Longbarrow, Silbury Hill and Windmill Hill.
 Get up close and personal with the stones - which you cannot normally do at nearby Stonehenge.

 South Cadbury Castle is an Iron Age hill fort, overrun by the Romans in the 1st century and subsequently used by them, but then reoccupied and its defences restored in the sub-Roman period and in occasional use up to at least the 10th century.
 It is one of several places associated with the legendary King Arthur and suggested as a possible location for the mythical Camelot.
 The walls and defences are now wooded, but the size of them can be appreciated, and there is a wonderful view of Glastonbury Tor, on the mystical Isle of Avalon, from the top.

 Take the pathway, Castle Lane, from the village; it is invariably muddy.